xueliu/Raspcontrol/README.md

 #### PHP 5.4

-If you're using PHP 5.4 it is possible to deploy a development server right from within PHP, to do this simple navigate to the location you downloaded Raspcontrol too and then run the command
+If you're using PHP 5.4 it is possible to deploy a development server right from within PHP, to do this simply navigate to the location you downloaded Raspcontrol and then run the command

 	sudo php -S ip-to-bind-to:80